Chart Color Schemes

 Abbotsford features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Abbotsford's dwelling structures, as per the latest Census, comprised 10.2% houses and 89.7% other dwellings.
-This compares to Melbourne metro's figures of 12.8% houses and 87.2% other dwellings.
-Home ownership in Abbotsford stood at 15.9%, with mortgaged dwellings at 27.5% and rented ones at 56.6%.
-The median monthly mortgage repayment was $2,167, lower than Melbourne metro's average of $2,326.
-Median weekly rent in Abbotsford was $425, compared to Melbourne metro's $451.
-Nationally, Abbotsford's mortgage repayments were higher at $2,167 versus Australia's average of $1,863, while rents were substantially above the national figure of $375.
+Abbotsford's dwelling structures, as per the latest Census, consisted of 10.2% houses and 89.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is compared to Melbourne metro's 10.2% houses and 89.7% other dwellings.
+Home ownership in Abbotsford was at 15.9%, with mortgaged dwellings at 27.5% and rented dwellings at 56.6%.
+The median monthly mortgage repayment in the area was $2,167, while the median weekly rent was $425.
+Nationally, Abbotsford's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing